 But these critical spirits do not fit in and want to make changes.
 Why would you hire someone like that?

 Peter Kreuz: The challenge is clear as day: You first have to be able to tolerate those kinds of people.
 They are rough around the edges, ask tough questions, and aren’t satisfied with a simple no. This can be exhausting, and in many companies, people just don’t want to be bothered.
-That is why people who call the status quo into question are often about as popular as smokers in open-plan offices.
 To add insult to injury, there are many bosses who demand a wealth of ideas from their employees, but in reality, reward conformity.

 What can bosses do to see that such thinking and acting is more widespread?

-Peter Kreuz: Management pioneer, Peter Drucker, said it like this: “Ninety percent of what we call management consists of making it difficult for people to get things done.”
-That is the problem of many bosses.
+Peter Kreuz: Management pioneer, Peter Drucker, said: “Ninety percent of what we call management consists of making it difficult for people to get things done.”
+That’s the problem in many organizations.
 They do not see their jobs as creating the conditions needed to set such thinking and action free.

 “Many bosses demand a wealth of ideas from their employees, but in reality, reward conformity.”